MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Configure

+Use Intune and Autopilot as low-touch solutions for enrolling and configuring corporate devices to your organization’s Azure AD tenant and MDM.

 | Component | Description |
 |-----------|------------|
 | [Auto Enrollment](hololens-enroll-mdm.md#auto-enrollment-in-mdm) | After initial login, devices automatically register with Azure AD and enroll into MDM  |